igorvilela28/bitcoin-charts/README.md

 For a list of all project dependencies, you may run this gradle command: `./gradlew <module>:dependencies` where ***module*** is one of the gradle modules on this project.

+## Design and architecture

+The project is modularized following a feature module approach and the [Presentation-Domain-Data](https://martinfowler.com/bliki/PresentationDomainDataLayering.html) layering.
+This was decided to make easier to scale the application.

+For code that could be shared for each feature, we have the core package, with core modules for data, domain and presentation layers.

+The feature modules is also packaged with these 3 layers.
+This way, we make clear the layering approach on all application.

+The project uses the [Blockchain API](https://www.blockchain.com/api/charts_api) to retrieve the data shown.
+We've applied some concepts from the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), which it was decided to transform the data from the API on models that deliver for the upper layers a more well-formated data.
+This way, on the presentation layer, we will have a passive-view approach, making it easier to test and develop.

 ## Setup

-This application was built using the Android Gradle Plugin 3.5.3, Gradle 6.7.1 and Kotlin 1.5.0.
+This application was built using the Android Gradle Plugin 4.2.0, Gradle 6.7.1 and Kotlin 1.5.0.
 In order to import it into Android Studio, make sure your setup meets these requirements.
-It also makes heavy use of the AndroidX libraries and it is important that the [jetifier](https://developer.android.com/studio/command-line/jetifier) is enabled on the [gradle.properties](https://github.com/igorvilela28/Chuck-Norris-Facts/blob/master/gradle.properties) file.

 ## Build and tests